29 Front Porch Ideas and Décor for a More Welcoming Space

 Photo: Courtesy of Omar Salinas, HiTech Photo, Inc.

 When there’s a beautiful view right outside your home, it would be an injustice not to invite it in.
 The design of this home takes advantage of southern lake views and solar exposure.
 The result is a sunny, warm and serene space, including the screened porch that’s equal parts modern as much as it is rustic.
 Getting inspired?
 Here’s how to build a screened in patio.

 This slightly more urban home takes advantage of the backyard trees by creating a cedar wood screened porch that allows you to feel a little touch of outdoor paradise while still protected from the elements.
 Here’s how to build an outdoor living room so you can enjoy the outside from inside too.

 Photo: Courtesy of Brandon Webster Photography

 This lake house room makes for one sweet space to chill out with the massive domed ceiling overhead.
 The natural materials make for a very comfortable area, while the windows bring the outside in.
 If you love remote nature homes, check out these 16 amazing cabins.

 Photo: Courtesy of Northcape Design Build

 Located in La Parguera, Puerto Rico, you can actually rent this home that’s situated over the water.
 The wooden structure, that can accommodate eight people, features a brilliant view of the water from the porch.
 The massive back porch is covered, allowing you to shade yourself from the sun while still taking in the stunning water all around you.
-If this feels like your dream home, then you have to check out these 10 over-water bungalows that are truly like living in a paradise.

 Photo: Courtesy of VRBO